sir-mills/url_shortener/README.md

 # url_shortener

-A simple url shortener written in node
+A simple url shortener written in typescript